nsfcac/MonSter/README.md

 $ pip install -r requirements.txt
 ```

 4. Modify `config.yml` to match your infuxdb __port__, __credentials__ and the __database__ where the data will be stored.
 You may also specify the frequency(in seconds) for retrieving the monitoring data.
-The default is set to 60, which means the slurm data is read and saved into influxdb every 60 second.
+The default is set to 60, which means the slurm data is read and saved into influxdb every 60 seconds.

-5. Run: `$./control.sh 0` to start MonSter, the monitoring script will be run on background.
-Run `$./control.sh 0` to stop MonSter.
-Running error logs are saved in to `running.log`.
+5. Run: `$./control.sh 0` to start MonSter, the monitoring script will be running on background.
+Run `$./control.sh 1` to stop MonSter.

+6. Running error logs are saved in to `running.log`.
 MonSter logs are saved into `monster.log`.